scream104/psych596/activities/import-examine/spss/import-examine-instructions-spss.md

    - use "Sequential values" as index values
    - edit the Index variable name and label to both be "time" (click next)
    - "Finish" - this will create a new spss data file that you can save
  - does the new data table look the way you expected?
+Notice that if you examine the distribution or calculate descriptive statistics on the new `cortisol` variable you will be examining all cortisol values (not just the baseline values) - however, if you enter the variable `time` into the "Factor" list (under "Analyze" -\> "Descriptive Statistics" -\> "Explore") then you can see descriptives separated into `t1` and `t2` groups.

 #### Step 5.2 - Use "Data->Restructure" to format the data from a long format back to wide